Laika Animation Movies List

 CORALINE (2009)

-Adapted from a Neil Gaiman novel, Laika’s first feature film was written by Henry Selick, the man behind the success of The Nightmare Before Christmas.
-Selick got renowned Japanese illustrator Tadahiro Uesugi on board to ensure that this Laika feature will have a state-of-the-art story, style, and design.
+Adapted from a Neil Gaiman novel, Laika’s first feature film was written by Henry Selick, the man behind The Nightmare Before Christmas’s success.
+Selick brought on board renowned Japanese illustrator Tadahiro Uesugi to ensure that this Laika feature would have a state-of-the-art story, style, and design.

 Coraline crawling through a tunnel

-It was a film three years in the making as Coraline was shot in 3D, which is basically shooting twice the amount of shots with each tenth of a second taken from a somewhat different angle.
+It was a film three years in the making as Coraline was shot in 3D, which basically shoots twice the number of shots, with each tenth of a second taken from a somewhat different angle.

-The 140,000-square-foot warehouse in the company’s headquarters was divided up into 50 lots, into more than 150 sets, which included a mini Victorian mansion and a 40-by-60-foot long apple orchard.
+The 140,000-square-foot warehouse in the company’s headquarters was divided into 50 lots, or more than 150 sets, which included a mini Victorian mansion and a 40-by-60-foot apple orchard.

 Coraline wearing a yellow jacket